New Jersey

 Registration Deadlines

-- The voter registration deadline for the New Jersey General Election is Received by Tue Oct 15, 2024.
+- The voter registration deadline for the New Jersey Gubernatorial Primary Election is Received by Tue May 20, 2025.

 How to Check Your Registration: Voters can determine whether they are registered to vote at the following link: Am I Registered?.